challet/10tance/README.md

 If you think the world is flat, I can tell you you are wrong because it is actually a doughnut !
 Here they are indeed toruses, east connects with west and north with south :

-* it makes the projection s simple as on flat world
+* it makes the projection as simple as on flat world
-* there is no edges as on a sphere world
+* there is no edges like on a sphere world

 Same as with classical interactive maps, it will be composed of several layers fitting into two categories :

 ### Background layers

 They could be an addresses density map, market value density.
+Or a procedurally generated landscape with the actual objects as seeds.

 ### Interactive points of interest